 With your Rotterdam Welcome Card you can explore the whole city.
 From Central Station you can reach every corner of Rotterdam and even go on a 30-minute metro ride to The Hague, the neighbor beach city.

 Getting to Rotterdam is easy: in several European cities you can get direct flights to Rotterdam The Hague Airport, and from there a quick taxi will ride you to the heart of the city.
 You can also arrive by boat on one of the many cruise ships that visit the city every year, and also by train.
-Many travelers fly to Amsterdam or Eindhoven and take a 1h or 1h and half train to travel to Rotterdam.
-Trains are the easiest way to travel across the Netherlands, so I definitely recommend you to buy your train tickets in advance to enjoy a hassle free holiday.
+Many travelers fly to Amsterdam [read our guide to 3 days in Amsterdam here] or Eindhoven and take a 1h or 1h and half train to travel to Rotterdam.
+Trains are the easiest way to travel across the Netherlands, so I definitely recommend you to buy your train tickets in advance to enjoy a hassle-free holiday.

 Traveling from London to Rotterdam?
 Take the Eurostar train!
 The direct train trip takes only 3 hours and 16 minutes to get to its destination!
 It’s fast, comfortable and, if you book your Eurostar ticket in advance, it’s also cheap.